-How do I know if I’m eating nutrient dense food?
+How do we know if we’re eating nutrient dense food?

 How does Nutrient Dense Food differ?